k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ## Highlight Table Population Links

-In complex and big schemas, sometime it is hard to track on the population link, from which table it comes or to which tables it goes.
+In complex and large schemas, it is sometimes difficult to track the population link, from which table it comes or to which tables it goes.
 For this, you can click on it and then you can see it as a dashed animated line.

 ![](images/web/12_dashed_link.gif)